johann-DP/CRM/README.md

 python phase4v2.py --config config.yaml
 ```

+Set `optimize_params: true` in the configuration to automatically tune the main
+hyperparameters of each dimensionality reduction method (number of components
+for FAMD/MFA/PCAmix, neighbors and distance for UMAP, perplexity for t-SNE).
+When disabled, the script uses the provided values or sensible defaults.

 Make sure the dependencies listed in `requirements.txt` are installed.
 The
 package `umap-learn` is required for the UMAP functionality.
+The PHATE
+embeddings rely on the optional `phate` library.

 ### UMAP warnings